 |This popular “island with three trees” is mostly underwater at high tide.|

 Technology is vital to our way of life.
-It’s as imperative to us as a means of transportation or a place to live.
+It is imperative for us as a means of transportation or a place to live.
 Without it, we can’t research.
-We can’t manage our financials.
+We can’t manage our finances.
 We can’t source entertainment.

 |Cross atop a distant rock on the shore at low tide.|

-No, we’d never have been interested in this degree of travel by researching the old ways, via letters and static riddled long distance phone calls.
+No, we’d never have been interested in this degree of travel by researching the old ways, via letters and static riddled long-distance phone calls.
 No, thank you.
-Also, means of transportation has vastly changed over the decades, making it possible to fly to at least within a day’s car ride to almost anywhere in the world, so to speak.
+Also, the means of transportation have vastly changed over the decades, making it possible to fly to at least within a day’s car ride to almost anywhere in the world, so to speak.

 |We drove by the runway our plane used when we arrived at the tiny airport in Savusavu.|